-A coworker keeps telling jokes or making comments that you find offensive.
-Most people just laugh, but you know others are uncomfortable with it too.
-Your supervisor knows about it, but nothing has changed.
-What should you do?
+Q: A coworker keeps telling jokes or making comments that I find offensive.
+Most people just laugh, but I know others are uncomfortable with it too.
+My supervisor knows about it, but nothing has changed.
+What should I do?

-If you are comfortable doing so, it is appropriate to tell your coworkers when you are offended by their comments and ask them to stop.
+A: If you are comfortable doing so, it is appropriate to tell your coworkers when you are offended by their comments and ask them to stop.
 If they fail or refuse to stop, you may decide to report the matter to your supervisor.
-If, as may be the case in this example, you are not comfortable reporting the problem to your supervisor, you may report the problem to the next-level Manager, your Human Resources generalist, the CLO, or our Hotline.
+If, as may be the case in this example, you are not comfortable reporting the problem to your supervisor, you should report the problem to the next-level Manager, your Human Resources professional, the Chief Legal Officer, or our Hotline.

 Once the matter is reported, the Company will conduct a prompt and thorough investigation.
 Never allow the conduct to go unreported.

 It is our policy to eliminate harassment in the workplace whenever it is identified.
 That may be as simple as counseling your coworker on how to avoid saying or doing offensive things in the workplace.